MERA FM 107.4: Awards

 At the 4th Pakistan Media Awards, two of the station's RJs Adeel Azhar and Sulmeen Ansari bagged the Best Male and Female RJ Awards, respectively.

 As per research and analysis by GroupM Pakistan, RJ Sahir Lodhi was the people's choice as the Favorite RJ.
-A study by Radio Score MERA FM as Pakistan's No.1 radio station for RJ-based category.
+A study by Radio Score MERA FM as Pakistan's No.1 radio station for the RJ-based category.

-Another research by Media Miles revealed MERA FM 107.4 as the top most advertised station with 18% share of minutes advertised in Karachi, Lahore and Islamabad.
+According to another research by Media Miles, MERA FM 107.4 was the top most advertised station with 18% share of minutes advertised in Karachi, Lahore and Islamabad.